Dioxins and dioxin-like compounds: Risk assessment

-The uncertainty and variability in the dose–response relationship of dioxins in terms of their toxicity, as well as the ability of dioxins to bioaccumulate, have led WHO experts to recommending very low tolerable daily intake (TDI) of dioxin, 1-4 pg/kg body weight per day, i.e. 7x10^{−11} to 2.8x10^{−10}g per 70-kg person per day, to allow for this uncertainty and ensure public safety in all instances.
+The uncertainty and variability in the dose–response relationship of dioxins in terms of their toxicity, as well as the ability of dioxins to bioaccumulate, have led WHO experts to recommend a very low tolerable daily intake (TDI) of dioxin, 1–4 pg/kg body weight per day, i.e. 7e-11 to 2.8e-10 g per 70-kg person per day, to allow for this uncertainty and ensure public safety in all instances.
 Authorities have then set weekly or monthly intake levels that equal to TDIs around 2 pg/kg.
-Because dioxins are eliminated very slowly, the body burden accumulated during the whole lifetime is high compared with daily doses, and occasional modest exceedances of limit values do not change it much.
+Because dioxins are eliminated very slowly, the body burden accumulated during a whole lifetime is high compared with daily doses, and occasional modest exceedances of limit values do not change it much.
 Therefore, long-term intake is much more important than daily intake.
 Specifically, the TDI has been assessed to guarantee the safety of children born to mothers exposed to such a daily intake of dioxins all their lifetime prior to pregnancy.
 It is likely that the TDI for other population groups could be higher.

 One important cause for differences in different assessments has been carcinogenicity.
-If the dose-response of TCDD in causing cancer is linear, it might be a true risk.
-If the dose-response is of a threshold-type or J-shape, there is little or no risk at the present concentrations.
+If the dose-response of TCDD in causing cancer is linear, then it might be a true risk.
+If the dose-response is of a threshold-type or J-shape, then there is little or no risk at the present concentrations.
 Understanding the mechanisms of toxicity better is hoped to increase the reliability of risk assessment.
-Recently also developmental effects have been reassessed by the Contamination Panel of the European Food Safety Agency (EFSA).
+Recently, developmental effects have been reassessed by the Contamination Panel of the European Food Safety Agency (EFSA).
 They propose decreasing the tolerable weekly intake (TWI) from 14 pg/kg to 2 pg/kg.
 This is likely to cause another controversy before being accepted by European countries.
 Dioxin intake and levels in breast milk in 1970s and 1980s were 5 to 10 times higher than presently, and very few effects have been found, possibly mild developmental effects on teeth.